 And stop crying your heart out

-The drums you hear before the second stanza, dear friend, will be the first step for a new happiness and the echo made by Noel is nothing but your renewed, confident reaction, once you are aware that the stars will come out again.
+The drums you hear before the second stanza represent the first step towards a new happiness and the echo from Noel is simply your own renewed, confident reaction, once you are aware that the stars will come out again.

-And the start come out.
-Together with Noel’s electric guitar that, in the closing riff, in that extraordinarily simple but still perfect riff, will whisper notes of change, of new happiness.
-A message for the whole generation.
+And the stars do indeed come out.
+Together with Noel’s electric guitar that, in the closing riff – that extraordinarily simple yet perfect riff – will whisper the notes of change, of a new happiness.
+It’s a message for the whole generation.